mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 ~~~

 `ORDER BY`, `LIMIT` and `OFFSET` are output modifiers.
 Logically they are applied at the very end of the query.
 The `OFFSET` clause discards initial rows from the returned set, the `LIMIT` clause restricts the amount of rows fetched, and the `ORDER BY` clause sorts the rows on the sorting criteria in either ascending or descending order.

+`ORDER BY` expressions may use column numbers, however, this is not recommended for statements intended for reuse.

 ## SHOW COLUMNS